 The Foundation's Board of Directors includes one member of the District's Governing Board and two members of the District's management.
-The Foundation is a component unit of the District, who provides the Foundation with management and administrative services.
+The District provides the Foundation with management and administrative services.
 Accordingly, the Foundation's management and administration functions, including its accounting function, are handled by the District.
-The Foundation was not charged for the management and administrative functions due to the insignificant amount of the expenses incurred during the fiscal years ended September 30, 2021 and 2020, related to providing such services.
-During the years ended September 30, 2021 and 2020, the Foundation contributed \$0 and \$813,652, respectively, to Lakeside Medical Center for capital asset purchases and improvements as well as the diabetes outreach initiatives.
-During the years ended September 30, 2021 and 2020, the Foundation contributed \$0 and \$50,147, respectively, to Primary Care Clinics for a mobile health clinic.
+The Foundation was not charged for the management and administrative functions due to the insignificant amount of the expenses incurred during the fiscal years ended September 30, 2022 and 2021, related to providing such services.